mtozzo/achievers-api-tutorial/tutorial/step9.md

 +import { fetchModules, postRecognition } from './apiMethods';
 ```

-Update the `handleSubmit()` method that gets called when a user clicks the "Post" button with some basic error checking and a call to the `postRecognition()` method:
+Update the `handleSubmit()` method that is called when a user clicks the "Post" button to include some basic error checking and a call to the `postRecognition()` method:

 ```diff
    handleSubmit = (event) => {